ariapoy/active-learning-benchmark/README.md

 # Pool-Based Active Learning Benchmark

-This is an implementation of our paper: "Re-benchmarking Pool-Based Active Learning for Binary Classification"
+This is an implementation of our paper: "[Re-benchmarking Pool-Based Active Learning for Binary Classification](https://arxiv.org/abs/2306.08954)"

-We reproduce and benchmark the previous work: [#SV74 A Comparative Survey: Benchmarking for Pool-based Active Learning](https://ijcai-21.org/program-survey/)
+We reproduce and re-benchmark the previous work: [#SV74 A Comparative Survey: Benchmarking for Pool-based Active Learning](https://ijcai-21.org/program-survey/)

-(*Update on 04/17* Zhan et al. released their source code: <https://github.com/SineZHAN/ComparativeSurveyIJCAI2021PoolBasedAL>)
+*Update on 04/17*, we notice that *Zhan et al.* released the source code: <https://github.com/SineZHAN/ComparativeSurveyIJCAI2021PoolBasedAL>

 ## Requriements